 1 cup unbleached all purpose flour

-1/2 tsp sea salt (grey sea salt for extra minerals!)
+1/2 tsp sea salt (gray sea salt for extra minerals!)

 1/3 cup canola oil left in freezer for at least an hour

 For the filling: Pour the hot vegetable broth over the dried porcini mushrooms in your main large pot.
 Let steep for five minutes.
 Add the carrots, celery, and potatoes and bring to a boil with medium heat.
 Add a few tablespoons of temperate water to the flour, and stir to make a paste.
 Then add to the pot, stirring until dissolved.
-Turn down and simmer on low boil stirring occasionally.
+Turn heat down to low and simmer, stirring occasionally.

 Meanwhile, sauté the onions and garlic cloves in oil in a medium pan on medium heat for approximately ten minutes.